Play and games for preschoolers: what to expect

 - Give your child a cardboard box.
 Your child’s imagination can turn it into a cubbyhouse, a boat or a car.
 A small table turned on its side covered with a blanket or sheet can also be just as good.

-- Put together a dress-up box of old clothes, shoes, handbags and other odds and ends: an eye patch transforms your child into a pirate.
+- Put together a dress-up box of old clothes, shoes, handbags and other odds and ends: an old backpack transforms your child into an explorer.
 A towel makes a superhero.
 Both boys and girls have a lot of fun playing dress-ups.

 - Introduce new challenges.
 By four and five years, your child might want to try activities like bike-riding and simple card or board games like ‘Snap’, dominoes or ‘Memory match’.

 Sort blocks or other objects by colour, size or texture (smooth, soft, hard or rough).
 Your child could also make repeating patterns – like red, blue, red, blue – using these objects.
 This can be fascinating play for young children.

 - Let your child try lots of different playthings.
-For example, your child might like playdough, sand, plastic containers or any household boxes with lids, plastic eating utensils, kitchen pots and pans (with smooth edges), Duplo, simple puzzles, jigsaws and coloured blocks.
+For example, your child might like playdough, sand, plastic containers or any household boxes with lids, plastic spoons and cups, kitchen pots and pans (with smooth edges), Duplo, simple puzzles, jigsaws and coloured blocks.